johnb-h/Numerical-Method-codes/README.md

 # numerical-method-codes
-A collection of coded up numerical methods for use by mathematicians
+A collection of coded up numerical methods in Python for use by mathematicians